BalajiLeninrajan/ml-api-camp-ext/README.md

     ```js
     ...
     export async function generateCaptionML(textData, labelData) {
-        const modelId = "amazon.titan-text-lite-v1"; // The foundation model we want to use(TBD)
+        const modelId = "meta.llama3-8b-instruct-v1:0"; // The foundation model we want to use
             const prompt = // The prompt we're going to send to the LLM
-                "Write a caption for an image picturing the phrases " +
+                "Write a very short and descriptive caption for an image picturing the phrases " +
                 textData.join(", ") + // Adding the texTract results to the prompt
                 ".
 Parts of the image were labeled, the labels are " +
                 labelData.join(", ") + // Adding the rekognition results to the prompt